ploki/yanapack/README.md

  - __TO__: pop a value from the stack and assign the value to the word following TO

 #### Comparison words
+The comparison is performed on the magnitude of the values in TOS and NOS.
  - __\_LT__: push a non zero value if NOS < TOS
  - __&lt;__: \_LT alias
  - __\_LE__: push a non zero value if NOS <= TOS